naofumi0115/PAV-Training/exercises/tut2.md

 # Virtual hosts
 Include /Applications/MAMP/conf/apache/extra/httpd-vhosts.conf

-# Change from Listen 8888 to 80
+# Change from Listen 8888 to 80, it current port is 8888
 Listen 80
 ```